 What is a Research Proposal?

-Before we explore how to write a research proposal, it is important to understand what it is.
+Before we explore how to write a research proposal, it is important to understand what is a research proposal paper.
 A research proposal is a succinct summary of the research that you intend to undertake.
 The proposal sets out the primary study questions that you seek to answer.
 Further, it outlines the area of study where your research falls, explores the present state of available knowledge, and recent developments.
 More importantly, the proposal will highlight the originality of your research.

 Now that you know what a research proposal is, how do you go about writing it?
-Notably, how to write a proposal for a research paper is the same as that of a thesis.
+Notably, how to write research paper proposal is approached the same way as that of a thesis.
 However, a thesis research proposal is relatively longer.
-To help you develop the right skills, we are going to demonstrate using a complete research proposal template.
+To help you develop the right skills writing a proposal for a research paper, we are going to demonstrate using a complete research proposal template.
 Here, we are also going to tell you all the components that the research proposal should have.

 Every proposal must have a title page that captures the crucial student’s details.
 Note that most university departments have specific recommendations for formatting the title page.
 Therefore, make sure to check with your department first.
 Here are the common components included in the title page.